- class hiphive.ClusterSpace(prototype_structure, cutoffs, config=None, cluster_filter=None, **kwargs)¶

 Primitive object for handling clusters and force constants of a structure.

-- config (Config object) – config object containing information on how the cluster space should be built, e.g. values for tolerances and if acoustic sum rules be enforced
+config (Config object) – a configuration object that holds information on how the cluster space should be built, e.g., values for tolerances and specifications regarding the handling of acoustic sum rules; if

 To instantiate a

 ClusterSpaceobject one has to specify a prototype structure and cutoff radii for each cluster order that should be included.
 For example the following snippet will set up a

 ClusterSpaceobject for a body-centered-cubic (BCC) structure including second order terms up to a distance of 5 A and third order terms up to a distance of 4 A.

 >>> from ase.build import bulk >>> from hiphive import ClusterSpace >>> prim = bulk('W') >>> cs = ClusterSpace(prim, [5.0, 4.0])

 True if acoustic sum rules are enforced

 - property atom_list¶